-If you have a commercial space, you know the importance of investing in commercial door locks to deter theft and burglaries while keeping your staff and customers secure.
-There are a variety of commercial door locks to choose from, with each type providing different levels of protection.
-In this article, we will look at the most common types of commercial door locks as well as some of the most important considerations for buying them.
+Do you you have a commercial space?
+Then you know the importance of investing in commercial door locks to deter theft and burglaries.
+Study commercial door locks also help keep your staff and customers secure.
+There are a variety of commercial door locks to choose from.
+Each type provides different levels of protection.
+In this article, we will look at the most common types of commercial door locks and the important considerations when buying them.

 Cylindrical lever locks

 Cylindrical lever locks have a handle on both sides of the door and a small cylinder inside the locking mechanism’s body.
-This office door lock system is available in different designs for aesthetic purposes but lacks the functionality for more advanced security features like remote door unlocking and commercial keyless entry.
+These locks available in different designs for aesthetic purposes.
+However, they lack the functionality for more advanced security features like remote door unlocking and commercial keyless entry.
 You can install this lock on interior doors that do not require a lot of security.

 Mortise locks feature a commercial door strike plate with a deadbolt inside the lock body.
 A pocket in the edge of a door is required for mortise locks, into which the lock case is inserted.
-This type of lock is generally more expensive than cylindrical lever locks, but it has more longevity and strength.
-If you want a traditional lock that can withstand high traffic and abuse, this heavy-duty commercial door lock is right for you.
+This type of lock is generally more expensive than cylindrical lever locks.
+However, they are stronger and have longer service life.
+Do you want a traditional lock that can withstand high traffic and abuse?
+Then this heavy-duty commercial door lock is right for you.

-Deadbolt locks are frequently used in combination with other types of commercial door locks, and they are easy to set up on most doors and provide an additional degree of security.
-While manual unlocking is the most typical method for deadbolts, businesses with remote and keyless deadbolt choices can use commercial magnetic door lock systems and automatic door lock systems.
+Deadbolt locks are frequently used in combination with other types of door locks.
+They are easy to set up on most doors and provide an additional degree of security.
+Manual unlocking is the most typical method for deadbolts.
+Businesses with remote and keyless deadbolt choices can use commercial magnetic door lock systems and automatic door lock systems.

 Magnetic shear locks